James Murdoch’s Lupa Systems leads $31 million investment in India’s Doubtnut – TechCrunch

-Doubtnut, an Indian startup that helps students learn and master concepts from math and science using short videos, has raised $31 million in a new financing round, months after it rejected an acquisition offer from India’s largest edtech firm Byju’s.
+Doubtnut, an Indian startup that helps students learn and master concepts from math and science using short videos, has raised $31 million in a new financing round, months after it rejected an acquisition offer from India’s largest edtech firm, Byju’s.

 The three-year-old Gurgaon-headquartered startup said SIG and James Murdoch’s Lupa Systems led the $31 million Series B funding round.
-Existing investors Sequoia Capital India, Omidyar Network India and Waterbridge Ventures also participated in the round, which brings the startup’s to-date raise to about $50 million to date.
+Existing investors Sequoia Capital India, Omidyar Network India and Waterbridge Ventures also participated in the round, which brings the startup’s to-date raise to about $50 million.

-The Doubtnut app allows students to take a picture of a problem, and uses machine learning and image recognition to deliver their answers through short-videos.
+The Doubtnut app allows students to take a picture of a problem, and uses machine learning and image recognition to deliver their answers through short videos.
 These videos offer students step-by-step instructions to solve a problem.

-The app supports multiple languages, and has amassed over 2.5 million daily active users who spend 600 million minutes a month on the app, the startup said.
-More than half of the users have come online for the first time in last 12 months, the startup said.
+The app supports multiple languages, and has amassed more than 2.5 million daily active users who spend 600 million minutes a month on the app, the startup said.
+More than half of the users have come online for the first time in the last 12 months, the startup said.

-The startup said it has developed a bank of over 65 million questions in nine languages for students from sixth grade to high-school.
+The startup said it has developed a bank of more than 65 million questions in nine languages for students from sixth grade to high school.
 Unlike several other popular edtech firms, Doubtnut said its app reaches students in smaller towns and cities.
 “85% of the current base comes from outside of the top 15 Indian cities, and 60% users study in state boards where typical medium of instruction is the local vernacular language,” the startup said.

 TechCrunch reported last year that Byju’s was in talks to acquire Doubtnut for as much as $150 million.
 Byju’s later lowered its deal offer, after which the two firms ended their talks.